Staggerlee011/serialexperiments/content/posts/vscode-terminal-wsl.md

 After getting myself into far to many messes with using both powershell and wsl, im moving uninstalling all things windows and trying to only run `work` apps via the wsl ubunutu image. with that i stil use vscode for all my coding and having the terminal open for all comamnds that i need.
 To update it to use wsl is super easy via

-## steps to update vscode default terminal
+## Steps to update vscode default terminal

 - open the terminal
 - select the drop on the right hand side dropdown bar